Step 4: Full View

 Should the consulting engineer frame the Route D proposal as definitive professional judgment that Route D is superior, or explicitly acknowledge in the letter that the route selection determination belongs to the appropriate public authority and present the analysis as input to that process?

-Frame Analysis as Input to Public Decision Board's choice Present the Route D technical analysis explicitly as professional input to the public decision-making process, acknowledge that the final route determination belongs to the appropriate public authority, and invite the highway department and public officials to evaluate the technical merits of Route D alongside Route B.
+O1 Present the Route D technical analysis explicitly as professional input to the public decision-making process, acknowledge that the final route determination belongs to the appropriate public authority, and invite the highway department and public officials to evaluate the technical merits of Route D alongside Route B. Board's choice

 The Public Policy Route Selection Authority Deference Obligation requires engineers who publicly advocate for an alternative route to recognize and explicitly acknowledge that the determination of which route is superior is a question for resolution by the appropriate public authority, not by the engineer, and to present professional analysis as input to the public decision-making process rather than as a substitute for it.
 Environmental and infrastructure policy involves subjective balancing with no uniquely correct answer, which undermines the authority with which any engineer can claim their preferred route is objectively superior.
 At the same time, the civic duty principle supports the engineer's right and obligation to contribute qualified technical judgment to the deliberative process.